 A cautionary note: Importantly, we’ve only covered the more common signs which can be observed without intervention.
 Meaning, we don’t incorporate further symptoms or conditions that might be revealed during actual electrical inspection or work.
 Put simply, taking down a light fixture, replacing an outlet, or opening up your electrical panel might present additional visual signs.
 For most of us, it will be an electrician that sees these more tell-tale clues of an issue.
 For some of us who are experienced enough for some DIY electrical projects, if you see something odd during your project, please consult an electrician.

-That’s why we developed the most significant advancement in electrical ‘awareness’ and fire safety for the home.
-It’s like having an electrician watching over your home 24×7.
+Staying in-tune and aware is important to help prevent issues and to maintain peace of mind.
+That’s why we developed Ting, the most significant advancement in electrical fire safety for the home.